RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/placement.md

 aliases:
 ---

-`rladmin placement` configures the shard placement policy for a specified database.
+Configures the shard placement policy for a specified database.

 ``` sh
 rladmin placement